How did you start with link building specifically

-During my talk I covered some of the tactics and hacks that we are currently using, as well as some more conceptual stuff.
-(Check out the slides here).
+During my talk I covered some of the tactics and hacks that we are currently using (Check out the slides here).

 The more I learn about AI as an enthusiast — reading up on the future and concepts like the ‘singularity’ — the more I am starting to bring that thinking back to SEO and the algorithm.

 I don’t want to make any specific predictions, but I do think the disparity between the ideal model of the web that Google wants, and what the algorithm can actually interpret, will become smaller.

 Google wants a safe web, to be able to deliver the best possible query in the shortest time and, ultimately, to organise the data of the world.

 It comes down to intention vs. capability.
 Capability is what the algorithm can do with smartest computer scientists in the world, contrasted with the final intention (ambition) of Google.